libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

 A 'forceclean' target is also provided to cover the actions under the target 'clean', but also to remove any traces of the headers and sources that were generated.
 This may be useful if one wants to re-generate the sources and headers from the m4 templates.

-If you do get errors during the build such as U1073 when building lambda.obj, or if you have header conflicts or missing headers, ensure that you run the 'prep-git-build' target first.

 Invoke the build by issuing the command: nmake /f Makefile.vc CFG=[release|debug] [PREFIX=...] <option1=1 option2=1 ...>